aimeego/guidance/tutorials/02-transaction.md

 > **Note** Nonce is an very important attribute in a transaction.
 It's designed to prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 For a given account, only after its transaction with nonce N is accepted, will its transaction with nonce N+1 be processed.
 Thus, we have to check the latest nonce of the account on chain before preparing a new transaction.

-Then, send the raw data to an online Nebulas node.
+Then, send the raw data to an online Carbon node.

 ```bash
 > curl -i -H 'Content-Type: application/json' -X POST http://localhost:8685/v1/user/rawtransaction -d '{"data":"CiAbjMP5dyVsTWILfXL1MbwZ8Q6xOgX/JKinks1dpToSdxIaGVcH+WT/SVMkY18ix7SG4F1+Z8evXJoA35caGhlXbip8PupTNxwV4SRM87r798jXWADXpWngIhAAAAAAAAAAAA3gtrOnZAAAKAEwuKuC1wU6CAoGYmluYXJ5QGRKEAAAAAAAAAAAAAAAAAAPQkBSEAAAAAAAAAAAAAAAAAAehIBYAWJBVVuRHWSNY1e3bigbVKd9i6ci4f1LruDC7AUtXDLirHlsmTDZXqjSMGLio1ziTmxYJiLj+Jht5RoZxFKqFncOIQA="}'